Using Magnetic Machine Embroidery Hoops Like a Pro

 dime snap hoop monster

-First, dime has their patented Monster Snap Hoops, which you can use for one-step hooping with minimal hand strain.
+First, Designs in Machine Embroidery has its patented Monster Snap Hoops, which you can use for one-step hooping with minimal hand strain.

 For my Brother Luminaire XP2 embroidery machine, for instance, dime Monster Snap Hoops come in the following sizes: